abhishekpatel946/Smart-Vehicle-Fleet-Manager/README.md

 3. Commit your Changes (`git commit -m 'Add your comment here about your changes'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+> If you need want to feature your name in our contributer's list, Please mention that too

 #### You can also refer to this Directory Structure below:
 <a name="dir-str"></a>